 Still No Luck?

 If you are still having troubles after following our tips, you may want to get the battery tested.
-There may be an easy solution that is more cost effective that replacing the car altogether.
+There may be an easy solution that’s more cost effective than replacing the battery altogether.
 Many people simply chuck away their old batteries not realizing that it may be due to something very simple.
-By using basic battery maintenance, you are able to easily keep your car battery from dying in cold weather.
+From basic battery maintenance, you are able to easily keep your car battery from dying in cold weather.